 Welcome to www.RJRalumni.orgTHE website forRJ Reynolds High School Alumni and Friends!You are at the right place to learn about what great things are happening at RJR, as well as information on the Class reunions (we have been informed of), and of the various initiatives of your RJ Reynolds High School Alumni and RJR Staff.
 Also, we offer links to on-line videos of school performances staged at Reynolds Auditorium (such as concerts performed by RJR's Band, Orchestra, the Choirs, as well as students specializing in dance, and other "entites" such as the Key Club Follies).

-With Reynolds High School having been transformed into an arts magnet school, there were 284 students in Forsyth County (last spring) outside the geographic area Reynolds serves who put their names in a lottery to be able to "win" one of the 221 "seats" available last year (which means there is a waiting list of of 63 students wanting to attend RJR)!!
+With Reynolds High School having been transformed into an arts magnet school, there were 284 students in Forsyth County (last spring) outside the geographic area Reynolds serves who put their names in a lottery to be able to "win" one of the 221 "seats" available last year.
+That means there is a waiting list of of 63 students wanting to attend RJR)!!
 And now, to be chosen as one of these lottery winners, a student must meet the minimum academic creditals needed to participate in a team sport, and also must have no past attendance and/or discipline issues.

 The words today are the same as in 1949 when they were first written:

 Amid the pines she proudly stands!CONGRATULATIONS to the RJ Reynolds High School Class of 2017If you would like to receive periodic updates from the RJR Alumni, merely send an email to RJRdirectory@aol.com (with the subject line of "add me to the list").
 Also, please inform your classmates about this website....so that a lot more of the 39,028 Reynolds High School alumni (as of 2016-2017) will know what great things are taking place "amid the pines."